aistabci/abci-docs/en/docs/abci-cloudstorage/policy.md

 Other than ACL, Access Control Policy is also available to define permisson for ABCI Cloud Storage account.
 Access Control Policy can control accessibility in different ways from the ones ACL offers.
 To use Access Control Policy, Usage Managers Account is necessary.
 If your ABCI Cloud Storage account is Users Account, ask Usage Managers to change the accessibility or to grant you appropreate permission.

-!!! note
-    Access control policies cannot be applied to buckets or objects.
-Therefore, there may be the cases that you need to set Access Control Policy to all ABCI Cloud Storage accounts within a group.

 ## Default Permission

 Default setting grants all ABCI Cloud Storage accounts full-control permission to object of the group.